Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Nonnegative Tensor Factorization (NTF): Adding Directionality to NMF

-After iterating the desired number of times, we compute $q(s\mid f,t)$ and use this as a soft mask to separate the sources as in Section~\ref{sec:nmfsourcesep}.
-The only difference is that without training data the model is symmetric under permutations of the sources.
-Thus the correspondence between sources learned by the model and sources in the environment is unknown a priori.
-However, the learned factors $q(d\mid s)$ show where in the environment the learned sources are located.
-This information may be useful for source selection.
+We iterate, then compute the soft mask $q(s\mid f,t)$ as in Section~\ref{sec:nmfsourcesep}.
+Without training data the correspondence between learned sources and sources in the environment is unknown a priori, but the learned factors $q(d\mid s)$ can help disambiguate.